January 13-15, 2023 | Jameson Camp | Indianapolis, IN

 Depending upon total registration numbers and the need to provide greater social distancing, advisors, guest, and/or Councilmen may be housed off-site so that we may accommodate all undergraduate attendees and facilitators at Jameson Camp.

-A hotel block with discounted rates of $89 per night has been reserved at the La Quinta Inn & Suites, Plainfield.
+A hotel block with a special Triangle rate of $89 per night has been reserved at the La Quinta Inn & Suites, Plainfield.
 Please make sure that after registering for the event that you email tom@triangle.org with your arrival and departure dates so that we can secure your room.
 If you have a roommate preference, please let Tom know.
 Also let him know if you would prefer to be at Jameson Camp.

 For Councilmen flying into Indianapolis, a free shuttle runs upon request from La Quinta Inn & Suites to Indianapolis International Airport.
 Staff and alumni who drive in can provide transport to the Camp each day.
 The hotel address/phone is below.